 In an infrastructure BSS, Identifier Privacy Service provide protection for privacy of sensitive identifiers that may be used for tracking devices or users.

+When dot11IdentifierPrivacySupported is true on a AP and the AP has an idpk, the AP shall advertise the capability in RSNXE by setting the Identifier Privacy supported field to 1.
+Otherwise it sets the field in RSNXE to 0.

-When dot11IdentifierPrivacySupported is true on a STA, the STA shall advertise the capability in RSNXE by setting the Identifier Privacy supported field to 1.
-If the service is not supported by the AP or the non-AP STA, they set the field in RSNXE to 0.
+When dot11IdentifierPrivacySupported is true on a non-AP STA, the STA shall advertise the capability in RSNXE by setting the Identifier Privacy supported field to 1.
+Otherwise it sets the field in RSNXE to 0.

-When dot11IdentifierPrivacySupported is true on a non-AP STA, if the AP advertises Identifier Privacy, the non-AP STA may protect the privacy of the identifiers in management frame elements using the idpk it receives using the mechanism specified in 12.6.xx (12.6.xx Identifier Privacy Protection)
+When dot11IdentifierPrivacySupported is true on a non-AP STA, the non-AP STA may protect the privacy of the identifiers in management frame elements sent to an AP supporting Identifier Privacy using the idpk it receives using a mechanism specified in 12.6.xx (12.6.xx Identifier Privacy Protection)

 Add subclause 12.6.xx p2634.26 for identifier privacy